Skip to main content

 Know the Policies

-• Takoma Park does not assist in immigration-related investigations or arrests; prohibits city officials “from assisting federal officials with the investigation and arrest of any person for civil or criminal violations,” promotes non-discrimination, and prohibits sharing immigration-related information with third parties except as required by law.
+• Takoma Park does not assist in immigration-related investigations or arrests; prohibits city officials from "assisting federal officials with the investigation and arrest of any person for civil or criminal violations"; promotes non-discrimination; prohibits sharing immigration-related information with third parties except as required by law.

-American Immigration Council offers state fact sheets, which provide specific immigrant related data and information about states throughout the country.
-Their interactive data map allows users to filter information about immigrants through national, state, country, metro area, and district lenses.
-Below are direct links to AIC’s DC, Maryland, and Virginia fact sheets.
+American Immigration Council offers state fact sheets, which provide specific immigration related data and information about states throughout the country.
+Their interactive data map allows users to filter information about immigrants through national, state, county, metro area, and district lenses.
+Below are direct links to AIC's DC, Maryland, and Virginia fact sheets.

 Birthright Citizenship